kylepott/pdsnd_github/README.md

 This is the second major project for the Udacity course: Programming for Data Science with Python

 ### Files used
 Bikeshare.py contains the logic.
-There are three accompanying csv files: chicago.csv, washington.csv, and new_york_city.csv
+There are three accompanying csv files: chicago.csv, washington.csv, and new_york_city.csv.

-Note: the csv data is not included in this repo controlled by .gitignore
+Note: the csv data is not included in this repo controlled by .gitignore.

-.gitignore also ignores any future csv files added to the repo
+.gitignore also ignores any future csv files added to the repo.

 ### Credits
 Udacity course (highly recommended): https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104